danielrobl3s/Adco/README.md

 This project is made by

-Daniel Robles
+-Daniel Robles
-Fily Ortega
+-Fily Ortega
-Mario Alvarado
+-Mario Alvarado
-Marco Trejo
+-Marco Trejo